an-eve/FH-PS-AOP-2023-segmentation-challenge/README.md

-To complete: to experiment with ViT
+## Next updates
+Implement from scratch a ViT model,  experiment with existing ones